le0flo/genflatpak/README.md

 Make sure that you chmod +x the file before trying to run it

-> Made during 2 hours of GPO
+> Made during 2 hours of GPO, no hate
-> "Mi piace molto la sua materia signora s." - leo